barry-ha/Griduino/ASSEMBLY.md

 Snap a coin cell battery (3-volt CR1220 lithium) into the battery holder.

+Plug in the display board.

 You should now have a completed Griduino GPS kit.
 Congratulations!

-Before you connect it to power, make a detailed visual inspection of it under a magnifier.
+Before you connect power, make a detailed visual inspection under a magnifier and good light.
 Pay close attention to any solder bridges that may have formed between adjacent pads.
 Remove any surplus solder or solder bridges with desoldering braid.

 A visual check **very important** because any short circuits or solder bridges can damage the power supply, the battery, or the Feather M4. **If that happens it is your responsibility as the builder of the board.** It is better to have to rework or desolder something than to damage it.